|ChatELC Participants at Semester-end Dinner at Tin Angel.

-chatELC is a program designed to support the development of English fluency, situational English, and cultural competency of spouses and partners of current Vanderbilt students, faculty, and staff through semi-structured English conversation groups.
-The conversation groups will be led by Group Leaders from the Vanderbilt community and meet for 11 weeks in the Fall and Spring semesters and for 3 weeks in the Summer term.
+ChatELC is a program designed to support the development of English fluency, situational English, and cultural competency of spouses and partners of current Vanderbilt students, faculty, and staff through semi-structured English conversation groups.
+The conversation groups will be led by Group Leaders from the Vanderbilt community and meet for 11 weeks in the Fall and Spring semesters and for 4 weeks in the Summer term.

 - Be a spouse or partner of a member of the Vanderbilt Community

-- Commit to consistently attending the 11 weeks of group meetings (one semester)
+- Commit to consistently attending all the weeks of group meetings (one semester)

 These conversation groups are open to adults at any level of English proficiency, but designed for those with low to intermediate levels of proficiency, who are interested in discussing American and other participants’ cultures, learning about Nashville and the Vanderbilt community, and improving their conversational English.